russomaa/TracingBiasQueries/readme.md

 ## Reproducing the experiments
 First make sure to have correctly installed the library AmpliGraph with version 2.0.0.

-To reproduce all of our experiments you simply need to start the reproducibility script using ´´´bash reproducibility/reproduce_experiments.sh´´´.
+To reproduce all of our experiments you simply need to start the reproducibility script using `bash reproducibility/reproduce_experiments.sh`.

 The script will automatically run the whole pipeline from calling SPARQL endpoints for the dataset analysis on an input level to learning embeddings and finally generating the shown plots.